joaofavoretti/BLINK/README.md

     }
     [X] Choose which URLs we will store (maybe 3000 of them) Random selection -- For now

-    [ ] Store some of the URLs in a text file
-    [ ] Store 500 urls from PhishTank in a text file
+    -> First option: Make separate scripts for each of the following tasks [ ] Decide which urls from commoncrawl are going in [ ] Decide which urls from phishtank are going in [ ] Add them directly to the database
+    -> Alternative: Should I centralize all those functionalities on the server?
+    [X] Structuring a regular rest api with flask
+    [X] What should the endpoints be
+        /urls/
+        /gsb/validate
+    [X] Create multiple endpoints

-[ ] Store the results from GSB in the database for each url stored [ ] Make the endpoints to interact with the data
+[X] Store the results from GSB in the database for each url stored [X] Make the endpoints to interact with the data
 [ ] Create the website to interact with the endpoints
     After:
     [ ] Try to create a view button for the URL

 # In progress
-[ ] Adding 500 phishtank urls to test my success rate
+[X] Adding 500 phishtank urls to test my success rate

 # 4 the Future
 [ ] Figure out how to get more URLs from the CommonCrawl website